Hello and Welcome!

 Fragrance Composition:

+So what does it smell like?
 It is classified as a floral-woody chypre fragrance for women.
 It starts off with an aldehydic top note, followed by a narcotic floral heart, resting on a warm, woody, mossy base.
 It was described by Prince Matchabelli as a "semi-oriental, a brilliant floral blend of roses, jasmine, gardenia and lily of the valley touched with a subtle splurge of mysterious spices and darker notes."

 • Top notes: aldehydes, gardenia, galbanum, Calabrian bergamot